casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 Sync Gen
 ^^^^^^^^^^
 CASPER DSP blocks require a sync pulse as a periodic heartbeat to keep the data path flowing.
 This can be either a 1 PPS pulse or something generated internal to the design.
-We use an internal approah in this design with the ``sync gen`` block.
+We use an internal approach in this design with the ``sync gen`` block.
 For more information about configuring this block please refer to the `CASPER Sync Memo <https://github.com/casper-astro/publications/blob/master/Memos/files/sync_memo_v1.pdf>`_ for how the reorders are to be setup for this block if the FFT size were to change in your designs.

 Vector Accumulator
 ^^^^^^^^^^^^^^^^^^^^